 We admit to some heavy bias, having been born and raised in Canada, but every time we go home we are once again reminded what a beautiful and friendly country it is.
 We do love it and even though we haven’t lived there for more than 20 years, Canada still feels like home.

 The runner-up is Finland, which stole our hearts during our bike trip.
 It is an amazing place to experience the great outdoors and to take advantage of the famous “right to roam” laws, meaning you can camp almost anywhere, legally.

 In Cambodia, we just adored the south coast, where we lazed by the river in Kampot, stayed on a deserted island for a week, and wandered the jungle alongside elephants and monkeys!

 Q10: What’s your least favourite country?

 To avoid slandering a country possibly undeservedly, we are going to stay silent on this one.
 We do have a least favourite though!
 Ask us about it the next time we meet. ;-)

-If you have other questions about long-term world travel, don’t hesitate to ask.
+If you have other questions about being a nomad, don’t hesitate to ask.
 After four years on the road, we have tackled so much and are happy to share what we know!

 Want to travel more and more mindfully?

 Get our free ebook, 101 Travel Tips for Mindful Adventurers.